The Physical Challenges of Driving - Fitness for Safe DrivingUpdated Dec. 11, 2020

 - Concentrate on driving without being distracted by physical pain or discomfort

-Driving does not require a high-level of fitness, but it does demand a moderate-level of muscle strength, flexibility, coordination and adequate range-of-motion in the joints.
+Driving does not require a high level of fitness, but it does demand a moderate-level of muscle strength, flexibility, coordination and adequate range-of-motion in the joints.
 Always take stock of your physical condition before driving, as even minor physical complaints such as a lightly-sprained ankle or a stiff neck can significantly limit your driving ability.

 Managing pain while driving

-Keep in mind that many pain medications have a sedative affect and could slow your reaction time or ability to perceive dangers.
+Keep in mind that many pain medications have a sedative effect and could slow your reaction time or ability to perceive dangers.
 If you are taking an unfamiliar drug to manage pain as a result of a health condition or injury, be sure to consult your doctor before driving.

 The sensory skills required for driving

 We do not often think of sensory skills as a type of “physical ability”, but that is exactly what they are.
 All drivers must be able to see and hear the roadway around them in order to detect dangers and react to the changing road environment.
-When your hearing or vision are impaired, you may not be able to operate your vehicle safely.
+When your hearing or vision is impaired, you may not be able to operate your vehicle safely.

 Good vision is considerably more important than good hearing, as it is necessary for seeing hazards, evaluating distances and understanding traffic control devices.
 If any physical ailment prevents you from seeing or hearing as well as usual (such as a migraine, a burst eardrum or the worsening of a pre-existing disability), you should not drive until you are cleared to do so by your doctor.